GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/docs/tutorial/automatically-adding-a-mandatory-block/en.md

-# Automatically adding a mandatory block
+# Lesson 17: Automatically adding a mandatory block

 Whenever a new post is created, we can use the automation features to validate and modify the content of the post.